ssexton1/Police-Violence-in-America/README.md

 # Project 2

-This repository contains code for an interactive web app, created for the _Client-Side Web Development_ course at the UW iSchool.
+This is a project I made with my group for Client Side Web Development

 For our project we made a website for analyzing data about police shootings in America.